CADLabs/ethereum-economic-model/README.md

 ### Experiment Execution

-The base experiment template is an experiment that uses the default cadCAD System Parameters, Initial State, and State Update Blocks defined in the [models/](models/) directory.
+The base experiment is an experiment that uses the default cadCAD System Parameters, Initial State, and State Update Blocks defined in the [models/](models/) directory.
 To run the base experiment from the terminal, execute the `experiments.run` module:
 ```bash
 python3 -m experiments.run
 ```

-Alternatively, open and run one of the Jupyter experiment notebooks in Jupyter Lab.
+Alternatively, open and run one of the Jupyter experiment notebooks in Jupyter Lab or Notebook.

 ### Experiment Workflow